 The ATO is currently focused on taxpayers claiming depreciation on rental properties.
 It is vital for individuals to understand the difference between repairs and additions to rental properties.
 What underlines a repair is the intent to restore the property to a condition it was previously in, without changing its character.
 Repairs are considered an expense and can be claimed against rental income, whereas additions take the form of capital.
-However, repairs that take place shortly after the property is acquired are considered to be costs associated with acquiring the property and are therefore a capital expense and not deduction.
+However, repairs that take place shortly after the property is acquired are considered to be costs associated with acquiring the property.
+They are therefore a capital expense and not a deduction.

 Keep your employer informed

-You can also apply to have less tax taken from your wage if you have an investment property with a mortgage.
+You can apply to have less tax taken from your wage if you have an investment property with a mortgage.
 Instead of collecting negative gearing benefits at tax time you’ll be able to enjoy a little extra throughout the year.